curityio/freja-eid-authenticator/README.rst

 For a list of the dependencies and their versions, run ``mvn dependency:list``.
 Ensure that all of these are installed in the plugin group; otherwise, they will not be accessible to this plug-in and run-time errors will result.

+Run Mock Node Server
+""""""""""""""""""""
+In order to run tests you need to run mock node server which will act as Freja e-id server.
+Execute following command to start mock node server.

+``docker-compose up``

 More Information
 ~~~~~~~~~~~~~~~~